pyinvoke/invoke/sites/www/faq.rst

 Why was Invoke split off from the `Fabric <http://fabfile.org>`_ project?
 -------------------------------------------------------------------------

-Fabric (1.x and earlier) was a hybrid project implementing two semi-distinct feature sets: task execution (organization of task functions, execution of them on the CLI, and local-to-process shell commands) and high level SSH features (organization of servers/hosts, remote shell commands, and file transfer).
+Fabric (1.x and earlier) was a hybrid project implementing two feature sets: task execution (organization of task functions, execution of them via CLI, and local shell commands) and high level SSH actions (organization of servers/hosts, remote shell commands, and file transfer).

 For use cases requiring both feature sets, this arrangement worked well.
-However, over time it became clear many users only needed one or the other, with local-only users resenting the SSH-related install-time requirements, and remote-focused users struggling with API limitations caused by early conflating of the two areas.
+However, over time it became clear many users only needed one or the other, with local-only users resenting heavy SSH/crypto install requirements, and remote-focused users struggling with API limitations caused by the hybrid codebase.

-When planning a 2.x version of Fabric, it was clear that having the "local" feature set as a standalone library made sense, and it seemed plausible to design the SSH component as a separate layer above that.

-Thus, Invoke was born as a project to focus exclusively on the local and abstract concerns of running commands and tasks, leaving Fabric 2.x free to exist as both a separate project/installation target, and to focus more strongly on a high level SSH API.
+When planning Fabric 2.x, having the "local" feature set as a standalone library made sense, and it seemed plausible to design the SSH component as a separate layer above.
+Thus, Invoke was created to focus exclusively on local and abstract concerns, leaving Fabric 2.x concerned only with servers and network commands.

-Fabric 2 will require some parts of Invoke's API, but will not require use of its CLI aspects, allowing all 3 use cases (build tool, high level SSH lib, hybrid build/orchestration tool) to coexist without negatively impacting each other.
+Fabric 2 will leverage parts of Invoke's API, and allow (but not require!) use of Invoke's CLI features, allowing multiple use cases (build tool, high level SSH lib, hybrid build/orchestration tool) to coexist without negatively impacting each other.

 For more info on how this relates to Fabric specifically, please see `Fabric's roadmap <http://fabfile.org/roadmap.html>`_.